 Before teaching, Tebbe clerked for Judge John M. Walker Jr. of the U.S. Court of Appeals for the Second Circuit and practiced law at the American Civil Liberties Union and at Davis Polk & Wardwell.
-After college, he was a Fulbright Scholar studying at the University of Cape Town in South Africa.
+He was a Fulbright Scholar at the University of Cape Town in South Africa.
 A graduate of Yale Law School and Brown University, Professor Tebbe also holds a Ph.D. with distinction in the anthropology and sociology of religion from the University of Chicago.